StoneStepsInc/fit/README.md

     The last version is always used when comparing file checksums during scans.

-  * `name` `TEXT NOT NULL`

-    File name without file path.
-This field is only useful for file name queries and it will contain numerous duplicates across multiple file path versions and files with the same name located in different directories.

-    This field is not indexed and a full table scan will be performed for every query that uses the file name as the only criteria.
-It is useful for file name queries to avoid a `LIKE` clause against the file path that compares just the file name at the end of the path.

-  * `ext` `TEXT NULL`

-    File extension, including the leading dot, as reported by the underlying file system layer.

-  * `path` `TEXT NOT NULL`

-    A file path with the base path removed, if a base path is used.

-    File paths are versioned and the latest version should be selected to obtain the record for the most recent scan.

   * `mod_time` `INTEGER  NOT NULL`

     File modification time in platform-specific units.
 It should not